 Usually, you will not face any difficulty updating or installing apps through the Google Play Store.
 However, if you’re facing the issue, here is a quick solution.

-- Check the speed of your internet connection.
+- Check internet speed.

 Solution 8: Text Message Not Sending In Xiaomi Phones